ParadauxIO/Conch/README.md

 Conch is designed to be modular.
 It is based around a "core" which provides all necessary functionality, then platform-specific implementations via modules.

+Conch is still in **active development** At this time I do not recommend using any development builds on production servers.
+You can find a list of alternatives as follows:
+- EssentialsX Discord (Bukkit)
+- DiscordSrv (Bukkit)

 Conch supports all major Minecraft Server and Proxy Implementations
 - Bukkit-based (Paper, Spigot etc)
 - Sponge7-based (Spongeforge & Spongevanilla)